paytoncarter14/caddisfly-ct-u-net/README.md

 # caddisfly-ct-u-net

 This repository contains code for a U-Net based machine learning model to automatically segment silk glands from caddisfly micro CT imagery.
+The model utilizes Keras within R. The model can be run with the `caddisfly_ct_model.R` script.

 # Directories